 The student must be able to observe demonstrations, experiments, laboratory exercises in the basic sciences, clinical laboratory diagnostic tests (e.g. pregnancy, rapid flu, rapid strep, urinalysis), patient monitoring devices (e.g. telemetry, glucometer, pulse oximetry, thermometer, sphygmomanometer), diagnostic images and reports (e.g. electrocardiograms, plain radiographs, CT Scans, MRI, spirometry), and patients for the purposes of assessment and diagnosis accurately at close range and at a distance.
 The student must have the ability to discern and comprehend dimensional and spatial relationships of structures.

-Upon completion of relevant coursework, the student must be able to assess skin, subcutaneous tissues, muscles, ligaments, tendons, joints, nerves, lymph nodes, and intra-abdominal organs through palpation.
+Upon completion of relevant course work, the student must be able to assess skin, subcutaneous tissues, muscles, ligaments, tendons, joints, nerves, lymph nodes, and intra-abdominal organs through palpation.
 The student must be able to perceive the presence of abnormalities in a specific body system such as masses or inflammation in the eyes, oropharynx, nostrils, abdomen, and pelvis, and must also be capable of perceiving the signs of disease through visual, auditory, tactile, and olfactory means as manifested throughout the comprehensive head to toe physical examination of the patient.
 The process of physical assessment includes, but is not limited to, information that is derived from observation and palpation of body surfaces, palpable changes in various organs and tissues, and auditory information such as patient voice, and heart/lung/bowel/vascular sounds.

-The student must be able to communicate in English clearly, efficiently and effectively with instructors, fellow students, patients and family/caregivers, physicians and other members of the healthcare team verbally, non-verbally, and in written formats.
+The student must be able to communicate in English clearly, efficiently and effectively with instructors, fellow students, patients and family/caregivers, physicians and other members of the health care team verbally, non-verbally, and in written formats.
 These communication skills require the ability to examine all information provided, including the recognition of the significance of non-verbal communication.
-Immediate evaluation of information provided is necessary to allow for appropriate, well-focused follow-up inquiry.
-Communication skills include the ability to identify and seek out sources of feedback and to effectively use and provide feedback for improving personal interaction.
+Immediate evaluation of information provided is necessary to allow for appropriate, well focused follow-up inquiry.
+Communication skills include the ability to identify and seek out sources of feedback, and to effectively use and provide feedback for improving personal interaction.

 Upon completion of the relevant course work, the student must be able to clearly, effectively and efficiently communicate across the elements of patient management from examination through intervention and discharge planning.
 Such tasks require the ability to communicate with both the patient and family/caregivers.
 The student must be capable of responsive, empathetic, active listening to establish rapport in a way that promotes openness on issues of concern and competence with respect to cultural differences.
-The student must be able to receive, process, and express information on the patient’s status with accuracy to and from physicians, physician assistants, nurses, and other members of the healthcare team.
+The student must be able to receive, process, and express information on the patient’s status with accuracy to and from physicians, physician assistants, nurses, and other members of the health care team.
 This information needs to be communicated in a succinct yet comprehensive manner and in settings (e.g operating room, emergency department, intensive care unit, office) or circumstances (e.g. cerebrovascular accident, myocardial infarction, overdose, anaphylactic reaction, suicide attempt, patient prone to violence, respiratory distress, cardiac arrest, childbirth, intraoperative hemorrhage) in which time may be critically important to the safety and well- being of not only the patient, but other providers and caregivers.
-Effective communication also relies on the student’s ability to use appropriate judgment in seeking supervision and consultation in a timely manner as well as effectively addressing any potential cultural considerations.
+Effective communication also relies on the student’s ability to use appropriate judgement in seeking supervision and consultation in a timely manner as well as effectively addressing any potential cultural considerations.
 Documentation of the elements of patient management from examination through intervention and discharge planning in a variety of formats (written and electronic) must be complete and accurate.

 The student must have sufficient motor function to effectively move themselves and others in order to learn and competently perform the psychomotor tasks required for physical examinations and to provide medical care and treatment.

-Upon completion of relevant coursework, the student must demonstrate psychomotor skills related to patient physical examination, care, and treatment.
-Additionally, the student must be able to physically ensure the safety of themselves and patients at all times including meeting the acceptable standards of universal precaution and sterile technique.
+Upon completion of relevant course work, the student must demonstrate psychomotor skills related to patient physical examination, care, and treatment.
+Additionally, the student must be able to physically ensure the safety of themselves and patients at all times including meeting the acceptable standards of universal precautions and sterile technique.
 Examples of general care and emergency treatment reasonably required of a PA include intramuscular/intradermal/subcutaneous injections, incision and drainage of superficial infections, collection and processing of patient specimens, insertion of venous and indwelling Foley catheters, cast and splint application/removal, phlebotomy, assisting surgeons in the intraoperative setting and managing preoperative and postoperative surgical conditions, performing cardiopulmonary resuscitation, airway intubation and ventilation, cervical spinal stabilization, the application of pressure to stop bleeding, the suturing of simple wounds and general wound care, and the performance of a physical examination to include, but not limited to, otoscopy, ophthalmoscopy, auscultation of breath/heart/vascular/bowel sounds, palpation and percussion of organ systems, and rectal, pelvic, and musculoskeletal examinations.